 If you're already published on Scribd through one of our publishing partners, we're so happy to have your work on Scribd!
 We know you may have questions about Scribd and specifically what it means to have your work published on the site, and we’re here to help.

-But also, if you're a self-published author looking to be included in Scribd's premium membership program, we'd love to have you too!
-All you need to do to get your books in our program is to share your work via one of our publishing partners—Smashwords, INscribe Digital, BookBaby, Draft2Digital, or Findaway Voices—and your book will available on Scribd for our members!
+But also, if you're a self-published author looking to be included in Scribd's subscription library, we'd love to have you too!
+All you need to do to get your books in our library is to share your work via one of our publishing partners—Smashwords, INscribe Digital, BookBaby, Draft2Digital, or Findaway Voices—and your book will available on Scribd for our subscribers!
 You do have to work with one of those publishing companies however, and we apologize that we are not accepting individual authors directly on Scribd at this time.

 For all our authors in the program, we’ve provided answers to some commonly asked questions below.
 If you still have questions or there’s anything else we can assist you with, please contact Scribd support and let us know!

-Q: How do I earn royalties for my books on Scribd’s membership service?
+Q: How do I earn royalties for my books in Scribd’s subscription library?

 Q: Are my books available for free on Scribd?

-A: As part of Scribd's membership program, your books are available in their entirety for premium members to read.
-Each member pays a monthly subscription fee for access to our library of premium content.
-If you're a premium member, you'll be able to read your own books in full as well as many others, but people who haven't yet joined will see only short previews of the books.
-To see what your books look like to non-members, log out of Scribd and view them again.
+A: As part of Scribd's subscription library, your books are available in their entirety for subscribers to read.
+Each user pays a monthly subscription fee for access to our library of premium content.
+If you're a subscriber, you'll be able to access your own books in full as well as many others, but people who haven't yet joined will see only short previews of the books.
+To see what your books look like to non-subscribers, log out of Scribd and view them again.

 Q: How do I see how many sales I am generating?